skienzmatishun/rippreport/content/p/fairhope-waterfront/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: The city council hijacked a $6.2 million federal waterfront grant to strip out public amenities and serve political allies.
+Project meeting minutes and budget files prove council members approved massive spending while quietly eliminating citizen-requested features.
+See how a major community victory was turned into a backroom deal.
 ---
 The Fairhope Waterfront project started off with, City Council approval, of $500,000.00 for engineering and conceptual plans based on community input.
 Now the Council is saying this is the Mayor’s plan.
 Nothing could be further from the truth, 493 people filled out the questionnaire and dozens attended numerous meetings, this is the citizens plan.